 Is The Hanover Insurance Group, Inc. (NYSE:THG) a good dividend stock?
 How can we tell?
 Dividend paying companies with growing earnings can be highly rewarding in the long term.
 Yet sometimes, investors buy a stock for its dividend and lose money because the share price falls by more than they earned in dividend payments.

-While Hanover Insurance Group's 1.9% dividend yield is not the highest, we think its lengthy payment history is quite interesting.
-The company also bought back stock equivalent to around 5.4% of market capitalisation this year.
+With Hanover Insurance Group yielding 3.7% and having paid a dividend for over 10 years, many investors likely find the company quite interesting.
+We'd guess that plenty of investors have purchased it for the income.
+The company also returned around 7.3% of its market capitalisation to shareholders in the form of stock buybacks over the past year.
 Some simple analysis can reduce the risk of holding Hanover Insurance Group for its dividend, and we'll focus on the most important aspects below.